ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 So far, we've dissected the variational autoencoder into modular components and discussed the role and implementation of each one at some length.
-Now let's hook them up together end-to-end to form the autoencoder architecture.
+Now let's compose these components together end-to-end to form the final autoencoder architecture.

 .. code:: python